ktsibikov/DisparityMapOpenCV/README.md

 # DisparityMapOpenCV
-Calibration stereo camera algorithm implemented on OpenCV with CUDA support
+Calibration stereo camera algorithm and building disparity map implemented on OpenCV with CUDA support